-Deterioration or significant changes in the SACCOS operations or condition may indicate a need for some special supervisory attention.
-Supervisory attention may include a telephone inquiry followed by written request or written request for additional information, a limited scope examination, or a full scope examination.
-Any changes in the criteria that support the current ratings or any new developments may require a change in the CAMEL rating and the associated supervisory actions (i.e., additional monitoring or visits, a plan for recapitalization, changes in management or board, merger, or liquidation).
+Deterioration or significant changes in the SACCOS operations or condition may indicate a need for some special y attention. y attention may include a telephone inquiry followed by written request or written request for additional information, a limited scope inspection, or a full scope inspection.
+Any changes in the criteria that support the current ratings or any new developments may require a change in the CAMEL rating and the associated y actions (i.e., additional monitoring or visits, a plan for recapitalization, changes in management or board, merger, or liquidation).

-3.10 Last Day of the Examination
+3.10 Last Day of the Inspection

-Close-Out Meetings with the SACCOS Management
+Exit Meetings with the SACCOS Management

-After each on-site examination, a post-examination meeting must be held with the SACCOS management and board.
+After each on-site inspection, a post-inspection meeting must be held with the SACCOS management and board.

-The purpose of this meeting is to discuss the examination findings, and plans of action to ensure that the supervisors' conclusions are correct and accurate, to elicit management's comments regarding the report, and to answer any other questions posed by the SACCOS management.
-This meeting should provide the supervisor with the opportunity to discuss the SACCOS strengths and weaknesses and to discuss preliminary recommendations for corrective actions.
+The purpose of this meeting is to discuss the inspection findings and plans of action to ensure that the inspectors' conclusions are correct and accurate, to elicit management's comments regarding the report, and to answer any other questions posed by the SACCOS management.
+This meeting should provide the inspector with the opportunity to discuss the SACCOS strengths and weaknesses and to discuss preliminary recommendations for corrective actions.

 The Team Leader shall disclose composite and component ratings at the exit meeting with the SACCOS senior management.
-The supervisor should obtain sufficient concurrence with the ratings from TCDC's management; however, the supervisor should indicate the ratings are preliminary in nature, are subject to further review, and are not final.
+The inspector should obtain sufficient concurrence with the ratings from TCDC's management; however, the inspector should indicate the ratings are preliminary in nature, are subject to further review, and are not final.

-Supervisors should discuss with the SACCOS management the criteria they considered in assigning each component rating as well as the overall composite rating.
-Supervisors should indicate that the composite rating is based on a careful evaluation of the SACCOS managerial, operational, and financial performance, and compliance with laws and regulations.
-The supervisors should clarify that they did not base the composite rating on an arithmetic average of the components, but on a qualitative analysis of the criteria comprising each component, the interrelationship between components, and, more importantly, the overall level of supervisory concern.
+Inspectors should discuss with the SACCOS management the criteria they considered in assigning each component rating as well as the overall composite rating.
+Inspectors should indicate that the composite rating is based on a careful evaluation of the SACCOS managerial, operational, and financial performance, and compliance with laws and regulations.
+The inspectors should clarify that they did not base the composite rating on an arithmetic average of the components, but on a qualitative analysis of the criteria comprising each component, the interrelationship between components, and, more importantly, the overall level of inspectory concern.

-The quality of management is one of the single most important elements in the successful operation of a SACCOS, and is usually the factor that is most indicative of how well the SACCOS performs.
-For this reason, the supervisor should take sufficient time to explain to senior management and the board of directors, the criteria considered in assigning the management component rating, and the meaning of the rating.
+The quality of management is one of the single most important elements in the successful operation of a SACCOS and is usually the factor that is most indicative of how well the SACCOS performs.
+For this reason, the inspector should take sufficient time to explain to senior management and the board of directors, the criteria considered in assigning the management component rating, and the meaning of the rating.
 The written comments in support of the management rating should include an assessment of the effectiveness of existing processes to identify, measure, monitor, and control risk.
-Finally, the supervisor should remind management that the composite and component ratings disclosed in the supervisor's report remain subject to the confidentiality rules imposed by the TCDC.
+Finally, the inspector should remind management that the composite and component ratings disclosed in the inspector's report remain subject to the confidentiality rules imposed by the TCDC.